Origami74/wally/README.md

-# Tauri + SvelteKit + TypeScript

-This template should help get you started developing with Tauri, SvelteKit and TypeScript in Vite.
+# TollGate - App

+This is a multiplatform app that allows your device to discover and (auto)connect to TollGates around you.

+The current version is focussing on Android first.
+Support for Linux and MacOS will be next.

-## Android
+## Building for Android

 ```bash
 # MacOS